13 Problems Caused by Not Drinking Enough Water

 High and low blood pressureDrinking plenty of water helps your body remove toxins from your bloodstream and facilitates good circulation.
 Your circulatory system needs water to function properly.
 The blood in your body alone isn’t sufficient to fill all of your arteries, veins, and capillaries.

 Dehydration causes the interior of your cells to lose water.
 This means that the body begins to compensate by producing more cholesterol, some of which is bad for your health.

-In order for solid waste to be properly formed and eliminated from the body, you have to take in enough fluid to process your food and hydrate the intestines.
-If you suffer from chronic dehydration your body doesn’t have enough water to remove solid waste.
+In order for solid waste to be formed properly and eliminated from the body, you have to take in enough fluid to process your food and hydrate the intestines.
+If you suffer from chronic dehydration, your body doesn’t have enough water to remove solid waste.
 This causes constipation.